 The UKCAT quantitative reasoning (QR) section requires you to formulate and solve numerical problems by selecting data in a variety of ways.
 The QR section does not draw on any maths skills beyond GCSE, so with the right preparation, you should do really well in this test.
-On average, you must complete each question in about 30 seconds The following tips are a helpful guide to prepare for the QR section.

-> How To Prepare For The UKCAT Quantitative Reasoning Section
+How To Prepare For The UKCAT Quantitative Reasoning Section

 To do well in the UKCAT quantitative reasoning section, you need to first familiarize yourself with basic mathematical operations, which you may already know from GCSE level mathematics.